ArpitGa/app-holding/README.md

 # app-holding
-Business site for a holding company
+This app serves as a Business portal for a holding company.